mnelson4/printmyblog/readme.txt

 down to show Troubleshooting options, and increase "Post Rendering Wait-Time" (eg to 2000 milliseconds, or whatever value you need to in order to get all the images to load).

-= The Print Page is stuck on "Loading Content" and I can't filter by categories or terms =
+= The Print Page says "There seems to be an error initializing...", or is stuck on "Loading Content", or I can't filter by categories or terms from the print setup page=

 You may have disabled the WP REST API.
 (Eg by using "All in One WP Security" plugin's "Disallow Unauthorized REST API Requests" or "Disable REST API" plugin).
 Print My Blog uses the WP REST API to load your posts into the print-page, so please ensure the WP REST API is enabled.